Apprentice education programs allow you to earn money while you learn.

-More than 900 scholarships are awarded to apprentices and occupational trainees every year.
+More than 900 scholarships are awarded to apprentices every year.

-Scholarships can help you pay for your technical training.
+Scholarships can help you pay for your classroom instruction.
 You need to apply to be considered for a scholarship.

 If you are a high school student taking the Registered Apprenticeship Program (RAP) and/or Career and Technology Studies (CTS), you may be eligible for High School Apprenticeship Scholarships.